Gender pay

 Progress since our last report

 We have continued to make progress in reducing the gender pay gap.
-Across Moonpig Group, we have reduced the mean hourly gender pay gap by 2.9%pts year-on-year from 23.5% at 5 April 2024 to 21.7% at 5 April 2025.
+Across Moonpig Group, the mean hourly gender pay gap reduced by 8.1 percentage points year-on-year, from 21.7% at 5 April 2025 to 13.6% at 5 April 2026.

 Gender Pay Gap Report 2025